 |April 14: Confiscating Sand im Getriebe's vehicles|

-It still came as a surprise when on the morning of July 26, and without any warning 150 persons occupied the plot of land in Freiburg's suburb Hochdorf where the city had stored eleven of the confiscated vehicles belonging to Sand im Getriebe.
-The occupants declared their solidarity with their brothers in wheels and protested against the, what they call, illegal confiscation of April 14.
-The city considered the occupation as trespassing and compulsion and called in the police who cleared the place in the late evening.
+It still came as a surprise when on the morning of July 26, and without any warning 150 persons occupied the site in Freiburg's suburb Hochdorf where the city had stored eleven of the confiscated vehicles belonging to Sand im Getriebe.
+The occupants declared their solidarity with their brothers in wheels and protested against the, what they called, the illegal confiscation of April 14.
+The city considered the occupation of the Hochdorf site as trespassing and compulsion and called in the police.
+They cleared the place in the late evening.
 Ninety people involved in the occupation will face court action.

 |July 26: Occupation of the Hochdorf site and banners with mixed language:|

 Living in trailers is not a crime, stealing of our vehicles is.